+Appointed 5 October 2009

-Director - Non-Executive (appointed 5 October 2009) Mr Panton has been a strong supporter of the Company and the FerriScan technology over a number of years and is a major shareholder of Resonance Health.
+Experience and expertise: Mr Panton has been a strong supporter of the Company and its technologies over a number of years and is a major shareholder of Resonance Health.
 Mr Panton brings skills in business and marketing having run his own successful business.
-None